 Instead of bringing your knife, pack a small pair of scissors, tweezers, and some toenail clippers.

-So now that you know what NOT to bring let’s dive into what items you should include in your cruise ship survival kit and how much is too much.
+So now that you know what NOT to bring, let’s dive into what items you should include in your cruise ship survival kit and how much is too much.

 You don’t need to bring the kitchen sink.
-Remember, you have to carry what you pack, so don’t go overboard.
+Remember, you must carry what you pack, so don’t go overboard.
 Think about what that cruise ship will already have onboard while packing.
 All cruise ships have a medical center, a kitchen, and general emergency gear.
 Stick to the basics and what you need individually, and you should be good to go.

 - Non-perishable snacks: Extra food is a must-have in any emergency.
 Pack non-perishable, calorie-dense snacks such as nuts and energy bars.

 - Reusable water bottle: Bottled water is typically free on most cruise ships, but having extra water never hurts.
 A full, reusable water bottle can ensure you have access to some water if the water system is disabled.